1. Home »

 3. Advertise Probate

-Directly after receiving the Letters Testamentary, the executor must advertise the probate proceeding by publishing a notice once a week for three straight weeks in a newspaper distributed in the area where the decided lived, and in a legal periodical approved by the court.[8]
-The notice must include:
+Directly after receiving Letters Testamentary, the executor must advertise the probate proceeding to the decedent’s creditors.
+This is done by publishing a notice once a week for three straight weeks in a newspaper distributed in the area where the decedent lived and in a legal periodical approved by the court.[9]

-*Creditors must present their claims for payment within one year after the initial publication date of the advertisement.[9]
+Creditors must present their claims within one year of the advertisement’s publication.[10]

 4. File an Inventory